cpouchon/ORTHOSKIM/README.md

 ### 5.1.
 Sample file

-Sample file can be created directly from samples location into the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures on the */bettik/LECA/phyloskims/release/* folder.
+Sample file can be created directly from libraries location into the [GriCAD](https://gricad-doc.univ-grenoble-alpes.fr/hpc/description/) infrastructures on the */bettik/LECA/phyloskims/release/* folder.
 This tab is produced by the `-m phyloskim_indexing` mode.
-This allowed to screen each sample that will be used for the gene extraction from `-p path/to/seek/files/`.
-Unwanted samples must be removed from the list before processing other modes.
+This allowed to screen each library that will be used for the gene extraction from `-p path/to/seek/files/`.
+Unwanted libraries can be removed from the generated list before processing other modes.

 ```